-Music and the arts play a huge part in the life of Dickens Heath Community Primary School.
-Children are frequently exposed to music in class (music is taught using ‘Charanga’ on-line) as well as having a weekly music assembly and lots of extra-curricular musical activities.
+All children are frequently exposed to a broad range of music in class (music is taught using ‘Charanga’ on-line) as well as having a weekly music assembly (which many children take part in) and lots of extra-curricular musical activities.

 Children throughout school have the chance to take part in dance activities and have taken part in Alderbrook School’s dance festival and the Coventry, Solihull and Warwickshire Schools Talent Competition.

-For more information please contact Mrs Maddock:
+For more information for Music please contact Mrs Maddock and Miss Parsons:

 email@example.com, firstname.lastname@example.org and for Art and Design contact Mrs Atkinson on: email@example.com